Avafly/Handcrafted-CNN/README.md

 ## Features

-* All computations (e.g., forward and backward propagation, weight updates) are manually implemented using numpy and `view_as_windows`, without reliance on existing libraries, such as TensorFlow and PyTorch.
+* Tensor dot product operation provided by Numpy instead of for or while loop.
-* Flexible, adaptive layer implementations allow the model to accommodate different inputs based on user-defined hyperparameters.
+* Flexible, adaptive layer implementations allow various customized network architectures.
-* Implemented with tensor dot product to perform computations over multiple batches and channel feature maps, instead of the use of iterative loops (e.g., for, while).

 ## How to run